PFadel/golang-restapi-template/README.md

 - [golangci](https://github.com/golangci/golangci-lint)
 - [Logrus](https://github.com/sirupsen/logrus)

-That being said, I will now try to speak about my other choices now.
+That being said, I will try to speak about my other choices below.

 ## Other Choices